samuel-peers/shopify-template/README.md

 #### Infrastructure:

-Uses terraform, run `cd infra`.
+Uses Terraform to spin up:

+- An S3 bucket for storing build artifacts
+- API Gateway and a Lambda function for running the server
+- DynamoDB for storing Shopify Access Tokens

+In the `infra` directory:

-1. Remove the `sample` part of the filename `.sample.env` and fill in values
+1. Remove the `sample` part of the filename `.sample.env` and fill in the values
-2. Create values for the terraform `variables.tf`
+2. Create values for the Terraform `variables.tf`
 3. `make build-deploy-bucket` to create an S3 bucket to store the build artifact
 4. `make deploy` to bundle the backend and push to the S3 bucket
 5. `make build-server` to create the API Gateway and Lambda function